 Most forms of alimony can be modified if you can establish that there has been an a substantial, unexpected and involuntary change of circumstances that affects the issues that were addressed in the original case: need and ability to pay.

 Step one in considering a modification, of any issue, is whether the final judgment provides that the court retained jurisdiction to do so.
-That language is a normal part of most final judgments; it’s not mandatory and the lawyer that handled the original proceeding should insure that is in the final judgment submitted to the court.
+That language is a normal part of most final judgments; it’s not mandatory and the lawyer that handled the original proceeding should ensure that it is in the final judgment submitted to the court.

 The Power Ball example is an easy one.
 Most alleged changes are not so clear.
 One man’s substantial change may be the other’s nuisance.
-Like most family law issues, it’s a coin toss as to how the court will look at the evidence and apply the law.
+Like most Florida family law issues, it’s a coin toss as to how the court will look at the evidence and apply the law.

 What are some examples of changes that may be substantial enough to seek a modification in good faith: health issues, substantial increase or decrease in income; remarriage and retirement are but a few of the items that would warrant considering a modification.
 Decrease in income is alleged often in modification cases.
 If it’s all true, no problem.
 However, a voluntary withdrawal from the workforce or not making a good faith effort to look for work if you’ve been laid off or fired isn’t good enough.
-Taking on additional expenses by getting remarried or having another child or going on a world tour for six months which leaves your finances in shambles – no good.
+Taking on additional expenses by getting remarried, having another child or going on a world tour for six months which leaves your finances in shambles – no good.
 If you received lump sum or bridge the gap alimony, absent some type of fraud on the court – no modification.
 One of the worst things to do is take a bit of “self-help” by simply stop paying.
 Not a good idea; it will not go over well with the court. and you may be subject to sanctions including, but not limited to, payment of attorney fees, costs, loss of license or in extreme cases, jail time.

 Remember, every lawsuit including those seeking modification carry with it the obligation to proceed in good faith.
 Failure to proceed in good faith may subject you and your lawyer to sanctions.
-Losing job is not an emergency in the eyes of the court.
+Losing your job is not an emergency in the eyes of the court.
 Emergency, in the world of family law matters, is generally defined as a life or death situation.

 Remarriage or Cohabitation – Living Together

 What about the situation when you are paying spousal support and your ex moves in with their new significant other; pretty smart, right?
 Avoid the termination of ongoing alimony by living together instead of remarrying.
 Not so fast.
-Florida law has a cohabitation statute that provides if a receiving spouse enters a “supportive relationship” that may considered in determining whether that spouse has ongoing need to receive alimony.
+Florida law has a cohabitation statute that provides if a receiving spouse enters a “supportive relationship” that may be considered in determining whether that spouse has ongoing need to receive alimony.
 Like most family law matters, that is a fact driven question not always easy to answer.
 If you are the receiving spouse and make the decision to live with your new concubine, keep your finances separate; pay your own expenses and do not flaunt the fact that you are living in sin.
 Nothing irritates a paying spouse more than having their nose rubbed in your new found happiness.

-Losing job may form the basis for modification if it was not of your own doing and if you used your best efforts to seek other employment.
-Remember, we lawyers are pretty cagey sometimes and there are experts out there who, for a small fortune, will investigate, evaluate and postulate at trial why there is no reason on earth why you, a fired IT supervisor at IBM, can’t find a job paying at least what you earned at your old job.
+Losing your job may form the basis for modification if it was not of your own doing and if you used your best efforts to seek other employment.
+Remember, lawyers are pretty cagey sometimes and there are experts out there who, for a small fortune, will investigate, evaluate and postulate at trial when there is no reason on earth why you, a fired IT supervisor at IBM, can’t find a job paying at least what you earned at your old job.
 If your ex is willing to pony up the money, experts “say the darnedest things.”

 Florida law regarding alimony allows for retirement at age 65, an issue that arises often in modification cases.
 How will the court view retirement in a modification case?
 Well, it is not dis-positive; meaning that retirement, in and of itself, will not justify modification.
 However, the court will give it the weight it deserves in making a decision.
 Remember, a request for modification must include an allegation that “the event” causing you to seek modification was unanticipated.
 If you get divorced at 63 can you argue that retirement at 65 was not anticipated?
-Look, we ask a lot of questions when meeting clients contemplating any legal procedure including modification because we need as much information we can get in order to provide sound legal advice.
+We ask a lot of questions when meeting clients contemplating any legal procedure including modification because we need as much information as we can get in order to provide sound legal advice.
 Don’t be offended by the questions and don’t be upset if we don’t tell you what you want to hear.
 Our job is to tell you what you need to know.